MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-end-support-roadmap.md

 Before upgrading to Microsoft 365 Apps, verify that your client computers meet or exceed the minimum [system requirements](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources).

 In addition, you should review the system requirements for your Office server workloads.
-For more information, see [Exchange Server Supportability Matrix](/exchange/plan-and-deploy/supportability-matrix) and [System Requirements for Office server products](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources).
+For more information, see [Exchange Server Supportability Matrix](/exchange/plan-and-deploy/supportability-matrix) and [System Requirements for Office server products](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources?rtc=1#coreui-heading-scilts8).

-## Plan for Office 365
+## Plan for Microsoft 365

 Because Microsoft 365 Apps comes with many enterprise Microsoft 365 (and Office 365) plans, you should review the capabilities of your current plan as part of planning an upgrade to Microsoft 365 Apps.
 Prior to deploying Microsoft 365 Apps, for example, you should ensure that all your users have accounts and licenses.